zzxn/tree-sitter-ast-dfg/parser/README.md

-This code modified from https://github.com/microsoft/CodeBERT
+This code is modified from https://github.com/microsoft/CodeBERT

-A bug is fixed:
+Some bugs is fixed:
-- To use Point of tree-sitter, each line should be bytes instead of str
+- To use Point of tree-sitter, each line should be `bytes` instead of `str`.
+- The two lists followed by `'comesFrom'` or `'computedFrom'` sometimes are not equal-sized.